 Vive la Francophonie Culture Classes

-Join us for a three-session series focused on the city of Bordeaux and the nearby department of Dordogne.
+Join us for a four-session series focused on the Francophone Maghreb - Morocco, Algeria, and Tunisia.

 Each Fall and Spring we feature a series of lectures on a region of the Francophonie.
 All lectures are conducted in English.
 These classes feature: